linkchecker/linkchecker/README.rst

 ``pip3 install linkchecker``

+pipx can also be used to install LinkChecker.

 The version in the pip repository may be old, to find out how to get the latest code, plus platform-specific information and other advice see `doc/install.txt`_ in the source code archive.